Wednesday, July 1, 2015

 🎄🎄🎄🎄1965~ Christmas Holiday trip to Chicago, Illinois

-I can still see my dad driving through Nashville, Tennessee.
+I can still see my dad driving through Nashville, Tennessee

-It was the Christmas holidays, everywhere we looked we saw twinkling lights, manger scenes, and homes beautifully decorated.
+It was the Christmas holidays, everywhere we looked, we saw twinkling lights, manger scenes, and homes beautifully decorated.

-The drive took about ten to twelve hours, there were not many direct highways or interstates from Florence, Alabama to Chicago, Illinois.
+The drive took about ten to twelve hours; there were not many direct highways or interstates from Florence, Alabama, to Chicago, Illinois.

-Dad came upon the curves too fast, the tires squealed as we started around the first curve.
+Dad came upon the curves too fast, and the tires squealed as we started around the first curve.

-The sound of the squealing tires woke everyone up, we stayed awake for the rest of the trip.
+The sound of the squealing tires woke everyone up We stayed awake for the rest of the trip.

-Early the next morning we crossed the Kingery Highway Cal-Sag Bridge into Cook County Illinois, I can still remember that awful smell of sewage as we crossed the bridge.
+Early the next morning, we crossed the Kingery Highway Cal-Sag Bridge into Cook County, Illinois.
+I can still remember that awful smell of sewage as we crossed the bridge.

 Kingery Highway Cal-Sag Bridge (Copy from the Internet)